 When connected to a DC power source, the electromagnetic brakes meet the limit values applicable to Class A equipment.
-If the brakes are connected to a 50/60Hz AC power source and equipped with electronic rectifiers or other electronic controls, interference suppression measures as shown in Fig. 14/1 must be taken to ensure compliance with the limit values applicable to Class A equipment.
-Interference suppression capacitors should be used which must be dimensioned to suit the connection data of the electromagnetic components and the specific mains conditions.
+If the brakes are connected to a 50/60Hz AC power source and equipped with electronic rectifiers or other electronic controls, interference suppression measures as shown in Fig. 14/1 must be taken to ensure compliance with the limit values applicable to Class A equipment. suppression capacitors should be used which must be dimensioned to suit the connection data of the electromagnetic components and the specific mains conditions.
 The recommended rectifiers specified in Section 3.3 are CE mark certified in accordance with the Directive.
-They have built-in interference EMC suppression components and comply at least with the requirements of EN 55011 for Class A equipment, unless otherwise specified in the specification sheet.
-When brakes are used with the specified rectifiers or with other types of rectifiers, the recommended values listed in Table 15/1 should be observed.
+They have built-in interference suppression components and comply at least with the requirements of EN 55011 for Class A equipment, unless otherwise specified in the specification sheet.
 Interference suppression components should be installed as close as possible to the consumer.
 Interference caused during switching operations of the electromagnetic component is generally attributable to the inductive load.
 Where necessary, assemblies designed to limit the disconnection voltage (e.g. anti-parallel diode) or voltage limiting components (e.g. varistors, suppressor diodes, resistance diodes and the like) can be installed.
 However, such components will inevitably change the switching times of the brake and increase the generated noise level.
 The rectifiers specified in Section 3.3 are equipped with free-wheel diodes and/or varistors to limit the disconnection voltage.
-In case of DC side switching, a varistor rated for the type-specific maximum operating voltage and connected in parallel with the field coil (1.2) limits the peak voltage to the values specified in Table 15/2.
+In case of DC side switching, a varistor rated for the type-specific maximum operating voltage and connected in parallel with the field coil (1.2) limits the peak voltage to the values specified in Table 14/1.